-CloudLinux OS is an extremely powerful operating system which is based on the CentOS.
+CloudLinux OS is the most powerful operating system based on CentOS.

-It improves server stability, density, and security by isolating each tenant and giving them allocated server resources.
+It improves server stability, density and security by isolating each tenant and providing them with limited dedicated server resources.

-It creates a virtual environment for each user with help of Lightweight Virtualized Environment (LVE) feature, which allows you to limits server resources, like memory, CPU, IO, IOPS, number of processes and other limits for each tenant.
+It creates a virtual environment for each user with the help of the Lightweight Virtualized Environment (LVE) feature, which allows you to control server resources such as memory, CPU, IO, IOPS, number of processes and other limits for each tenant.

 Cloudlinux OS Features: